-< link name is the mandatory name for the link with each name being unique.
+k name> is the mandatory name for the link with each name being unique.
 Standard naming conventions apply to link names.
 The link name PROTCL1E is reserved and is used by port 1.

-< specific information> refers to the features that are specific to the protocols.
+k specific information> refers to the features that are specific to the protocols.